entelecheia/lecture/book/lectures/softeng/spm/index.md

 - **Costly Changes**: Modifications in the late stages of development can be very expensive and time-consuming due to the rigid structure of the model.
 - **Assumption of Requirement Stability**: The model operates under the assumption that requirements can be accurately defined at the beginning, which is not always possible.
 - **Delayed Testing Cycle**: Testing is delayed until after the completion of the development cycle, potentially leading to a backlog of unresolved issues late in the project.

+## Incremental Model

+The **Incremental model** is a method of software development where the product is designed, implemented, and tested incrementally—a little more is added each time, until the product is finished.
+It combines elements of the **waterfall model** with the **iterative philosophy of prototyping**.

+Key features include:

+- **Gradual Implementation**: The software is developed in multiple standalone increments.
+- **Manageable Iterations**: Each increment is fully coded and tested, offering a functional release.
+- **Flexibility**: New increments can adapt to changes without a complete redesign.
+- **Customer Satisfaction**: Early increments provide immediate functionality to the customer.

+The incremental model is beneficial when quick market entry with a subset of features is desirable.

+### Incremental Development Benefits

+The **Incremental Development** model offers several significant benefits:

+- **Reduced Cost of Changes**: Adapting to changing customer requirements is less costly compared to the **waterfall model**.
+- **Less Rework**: There is a reduced need for redoing analysis and documentation, saving time and resources.
+- **Continuous Customer Feedback**: It facilitates regular customer input, allowing for adjustments based on user responses to functional demonstrations.
+- **Faster Delivery**: Enables more rapid delivery and deployment, providing customers with useful software earlier.
+- **Value Gain**: Customers can begin to use and benefit from the software sooner, incrementally receiving value as new features are released.

+### Incremental Development Problems

+Incremental Development, while beneficial, also presents certain challenges:

+- **Process Visibility**: Managers may find it difficult to measure progress due to the lack of regular, substantial deliverables.
+- **Documentation Overhead**: Rapid development can render it cost-ineffective to produce detailed documentation for every increment.
+- **Structural Degradation**: As new increments are added, the system's structure may degrade.
+- **Refactoring Necessity**: Without investing in refactoring, the software's architecture may become convoluted, making further changes difficult and expensive.